pwgrzyn/Ansys-Fluent-Gray-Scott-/README.md

 There are more reaction diffusion systems however Gray-Scott is quite popular it is not easy to find parameters to create interesing patterns in other models.
 In order to change model you need to update source terms in the file gray_scott.c

 ## Spiral-Waves model
 Mathematical model of nonlinear oscilator.
 Levels of u and v here describe deviations from the stationarity.
-Read more about in Mathematical Biology
-II: Spatial Models and Biomedical Applications Third Edition by J.D.
-Murray or [Here](https://en.wikipedia.org/wiki/Belousov%E2%80%93Zhabotinsky_reaction).
 The model is of form:

 $$
 \begin{aligned}